 On Thursday January 28, Workspace 365 hosted the online ‘VDI Exit Plan: a Roadmap for a Smooth Transition’ event, attended by IT managers from around the world.
 In this blog, we’ll give you a recap of the event, with the most important highlights.
-Do you want to watch the entire event?
-Watch the complete online session here.

 The event started off with CEO Erik Nicolai clarifying what the goal of the event was, and what information would be provided: